leocus/AutoMorningPaper/README.md

 Then, send a message to the bot and retrieve the chat id from `https://api.telegram.org/bot<TOKEN>/getUpdates`

 ### 3. Download Llama 2
-Choose one of the quantized models from https://huggingface.co/TheBloke/Llama-2-7B-GGML/tree/main and change the model path in `./summarize_arxiv.py`.
+Choose one of the quantized models from https://huggingface.co/TheBloke/Llama-2-7B-GGML/tree/main.

 ### 4. Create the configuration file
 Create a file called `config.yaml` in the cloned repository, structured as follows: